- Availability

 All kinds of critters like to invade our homes.
 Rodents tend to come inside during the colder months; insects are more prevalent when it’s warmer outside.
 Not all pests are created equal, however, and neither are pest control companies.

 Some companies specialize in a specific type of pest control (like Terminix for termites).
-Others position themselves as generalists (like Orkin, which treats bedbugs, ants, spiders, ants, fleas, ticks, mosquitoes and other common pests) or as the “eco-friendly” solution (like Sunday), or specialize in protection plans to prevent your home or business from infestations in the first place (like Ehrlich).
+Others position themselves as generalists (like Orkin, which helps get rid of ants (including carpenter ants), bedbugs, spiders, fleas, ticks, mosquitoes and other common pests) or as the “eco-friendly” solution (like Sunday), or specialize in protection plans to prevent your home or business from infestations in the first place (like Ehrlich).
 Usually, it’s a good sign if there’s a certified entomologist on staff.

 Your technician should assess the severity of your infestation and recommend the best treatment options to eliminate the problem, whether squirrels in the attic or ants in your kitchen.